simrenbasra/simrenbasra/README.md

 Welcome to my GitHub profile!

+I’m passionate about data science and love diving into data to uncover insights and tackle challenging problems.
+I work with statistical analysis, machine learning and data visualization techniques.
+Check out my projects to see how I’m using these skills!

 ## 🚀 About Me
 - 🎓 **Education**: Bachelors Computer Science from University of Sheffield.
 - 💼 **Experience**: Software Engineer/Consultant in FinTech.